North Carolina Highway 27: Route description

 NC 27 begins in Cleveland County near the unincorporated community of Toluca at a T-intersection with NC 10.
 From there it runs southeast to the city of Lincolnton.
-In Lincolnton, it serves as Main Street, and runs past the Lincoln County courthouse.
+In Lincolnton, it serves as Main Street, and runs past the former Lincoln County courthouse.
 From Lincolnton, it runs southeast again to Stanley where it follows Main Street.
 It enters Charlotte along Mount Holly Road, and follows several major thoroughfares through Charlotte, including Freedom Drive, Morehead Street, and Independence Boulevard.

 On the east side of Charlotte, it begins its 100 mi long concurrency with NC 24, approximately 1/2 of its total length.
 The two highways leave the city along Albemarle Road and remain joined until the unincorporated community of Johnsonville.
 Along this segment, they pass through the cities of Midland, Locust, Albemarle, Troy, Biscoe, and Carthage.
 They share further concurrencies with NC 109, NC 22, and US 15.

 From the split with NC 24, the road runs northeast to Lillington where it follows Main Street, and leaves town as a concurrency with US 421.
 It passes Campbell University in Buies Creek before entering Johnston County and ending in Benson just short of I-95.
 NC 50 continues east of NC 27's terminus at US 301.